 Rudy recorded thousands of music sessions, the majority of them in analog format.
 That said, he was an engineers, sound engineer.
 Never one to settle for what he knew, and tools he’d always used, Rudy was forever tinkering, looking for ways to find the best sound; to record the musicians the way they played.

-Later in his career, notably after having been given the change to work in both early digital recording by Creed Taylor, working on Sony 24-track equipment for the CTI Laserdisc series in the late 1980’s, including the Rhythmstick album and CD, also used for the laserdisc, which uniquely contains one of the few films of recording session at Van Gelder’s Englewoods Cliff studio.
+Later in his career, notably after having been given the chance to work in both early digital recording by Creed Taylor, working on Sony 24-track equipment for the CTI Laserdisc series in the late 1980s, including the Rhythmstick album and CD, also used for the laserdisc, which uniquely contains one of the few films of a recording session at Van Gelder’s Englewood Cliffs studio.

 The biggest distorter is the LP itself.
 I’ve made thousands of LP masters.
 I used to make 17 a day, with two lathes going simultaneously, and I’m glad to see the LP go.
 As far as I’m concerned, good riddance.
 It was a constant battle to try to make that music sound the way it should.
 It was never any good.
 And if people don’t like what they hear in digital, they should blame the engineer who did it.
 Blame the mastering house.
 Blame the mixing engineer.
 That’s why some digital recordings sound terrible, and I’m not denying that they do, but don’t blame the medium.Van Gelder, Rudy; Rozzi, James (1995).
 “Rudy Van Gelder Interview (Edited Version)”.

-Rudy was also not a fan of re-issues containing alternate takes.
-While he understood implicitly that you get get more tracks on digital releases, he didn’t think more was always better.
-Takes that were rejected the first time around, when released on vinyl, did the musicians a disservice, when added onto the end of a re-issue, even when care was taken to remaster the tracks.
+Rudy was not a fan of reissues containing alternate takes.
+While he understood implicitly that you could get more tracks on digital releases, he didn’t think more was always better.
+Takes that were rejected the first time around, when released on vinyl, did the musicians a disservice, when added onto the end of a reissue, even when care was taken to remaster the tracks.